Arrays and Lists in SQL Server

 I leave it as an exercise to the reader to come up with a better name.

-Here is a function for a list of strings.
-It accepts an input parameter of the type nvarchar(MAX), but the return table has both a varchar and an nvarchar column.
+Here is a function for splitting a list of strings.
+It accepts an input parameter of the type nvarchar(MAX), and the return table has both a varchar and an nvarchar column.
 I will return to why in a second.
-Like intlist_to_tbl it returns the list position.
+Like intlist_to_tbl, it returns the list position.
 It trims leading and trailing spaces.
 In contrast to intlist_to_tbl, empty elements are returned as empty strings and not as NULL.

 CREATE FUNCTION strlist_to_tbl (@list nvarchar(MAX),